 Appreciation is owed to Windsor Riley (aka Noondueler) who created this page, and who passed away in 2016.

 From the north: At the junction of Highway 108 and Highway 395 continue south for about three quarters of a mile and take a sharp right onto forest road 066 (Little Walker Road).

-From the south: From Bridgeport go north on Hwy.
-395 16.5 miles and turn left onto forest road 066.
+From the south: From Bridgeport go north on Highway 395 for about 16.5 miles and turn left onto forest road 066 (Little Walker Road).

-There is also the Sonora Bridge Campground 2 miles west of Hwy.
+There is also the Sonora Bridge Campground two miles west of Hwy.
 395 on Hwy.
 108 on the south side of the Hwy.

 Emma, Mount (10,525); Emma Lake Fales Hot Springs 15'